dtbkhanh/dtbkhanh.github.io/_posts/2025-04-21-mobile-app-marketing-conversion-analysis.md

 How do user behavior and marketing touchpoints shape conversions in a mobile app for self-employed professionals in Germany?

-This case study explores data from **29.1k users (15.1% conversion)** between 2020–2025, with the goal of improving subscription rates and acquisition efficiency.
+This case study explores data from **29.1k users (15.1% conversion)** between 2020 – 2025, with the goal of improving subscription rates and acquisition efficiency.
 I created **4 interactive dashboards in Looker Studio** to uncover actionable insights:

 1. **Overview** – Growth, revenue & conversion trends
-2. **User Behavior** – In-app actions that drive conversion
+2. **User Behavior Analysis** – In-app actions that drive conversion
 3. **Marketing Performance** – ROI by channel & campaign
-4. **User Segmentation** – Region & profession-based targeting
+4. **User Segmentation & Targeting** – Region & profession-based targeting

 ## 🔧 Tools & Methods